 So you’ve found a senior living community you love.
 Now you have to sort through your belongings, pack them up, and move.
 Maybe you have a house to sell as well.
 A little organization and preparation can make the process a lot more manageable with all of the moving items and senior living options.
+That's why we developed a handy senior and assisted living checklist to help you stay organized during your move.
 These resources can help, too.

 - Selling Your Home

 - Planning Your Move